OpenAI Five: Reception

 OpenAI Five have received acknowledgement from the AI, tech, and video game community at large.
 Microsoft founder Bill Gates called it a "big deal", as their victories "required teamwork and collaboration".
-Chess player Garry Kasparov, who lost against the Deep Blue AI in 1997, stated that despite their losing performance at The International 2018, the bots would eventually "get there, and sooner than expected".
+Chess champion Garry Kasparov, who lost against the Deep Blue AI in 1997, stated that despite their losing performance at The International 2018, the bots would eventually "get there, and sooner than expected".

 In a conversation with MIT Technology Review, AI experts also considered OpenAI Five system as a significant achievement, as they noted that Dota 2 was an "extremely complicated game", so even beating non-professional players was impressive.
 PC Gamer wrote that their wins against professional players was a significant event in machine learning.
 In contrast, Motherboard wrote that the victory was "basically cheating" due to the simplified hero pools on both sides, as well as the fact that bots were given direct access to the API, as opposed to using computer vision to interpret pixels on the screen.
 The Verge wrote that the bots were evidence that the company's approach to reinforcement learning and its general philosophy about AI was "yielding milestones".

-In 2019, DeepMind unveiled a similar bot for Starcraft II, AlphaStar.
+In 2019, DeepMind unveiled a similar bot for StarCraft II, AlphaStar.
 Like OpenAI Five, AlphaStar used reinforcement learning and self-play.
 The Verge reported that "the goal with this type of AI research is not just to crush humans in various games just to prove it can be done.
 Instead, it’s to prove that — with enough time, effort, and resources — sophisticated AI software can best humans at virtually any competitive cognitive challenge, be it a board game or a modern video game."
 They added that the DeepMind and OpenAI victories were also a testament to the power of certain uses of reinforcement learning.

 It was OpenAI's hope that the technology could have applications outside of the digital realm.
 In 2018, they were able to reuse the same reinforcement learning algorithms and training code from OpenAI Five for Dactyl, a human-like robot hand with a neural network built to manipulate physical objects.
 In 2019, Dactyl solved the Rubik's Cube.